ctfhacker/boardgameai-rs/example-games/agricola/README.md

 * If MajorImprovement is taken for Cooking Hearth, and there is an option for paying via clay or exchanging a fireplace, there is a 50% chance of exchanging vs paying for the improvement outright.
 * Baking Bread will cook all available grain if possible
 * Pottery/Joinery/Basketmaker's Workshop will always be used if possible during harvest

+### TODO

+Currently the AI sees the entire board from the beginning.
+Need to add the ability to simulate all random actions per round.